 Whether you plan to do an entire wine route tour or just venture out to explore the weekend activities, you will find plenty of fabulous accommodation on offer in the wine regions.
 Luxury in South Africa is quite affordable, and the wine regions are no exception.

 If you ever wanted to treat yourself to an indulgent wine tasting vacation, Cape Towns wine regions offer plenty of bang for buck.
+Even if your interests lie beyond sampling a good drop, there is plenty to do in Stellenbosch beyond the vines.

 And finally, a Sundowner.